cguedes/github-batch/README.md

 # GitHub batch

-This tool batches the creation of github repositories and teams in the context of an organization.
+This tool batches the creation and removal of github repositories, and teams, in the context of an organization.

-## Usage
+## Usage (creation)

 ```
   Usage: app.js [options] <file ...>